Save yourself a lot of time and headache: before you dive into building your new website, think through a high-level website plan.

 The biggest ones here are your brand assets and social media accounts.

 Your brand assets don’t need to be anything spectacular.
-I put together a quick guide on how to develop your first brand identity.
+We put together a quick guide on how to develop your first brand identity.

 A list of assets you might need to think about